Many students (some say as many as 50%) enter college undecided about their major.

 - Encourage your student to explore any career information available on campus.
 Most colleges have a career office to help students gather information and do some self-exploration.
 Colleges often sponsor career fairs or career exploration events.

-- Help your student understand and integrate any information that he gathers.
+- Help your student understand and integrate any information gathered.

 - Encourage your student to participate in co-curricular activities on campus.
-Joining clubs or organizations will not only help him to gather information, it will allow him to spend time with students with similar interests.
+Joining clubs or organizations will not only help your student to gather information, it will allow the opportunity to spend time with students with similar interests.

-- Help your student to clarify his values and goals.
+- Help your student to clarify values and goals.

-- Suggest that your student conduct some informational interviews with people he knows in various fields.
-He can ask what they do, why they love what they do, and what they recommend as the path to that career.
+- Suggest that your student conduct some informational interviews with people in various fields.
+Your student can ask what they do, why they love what they do, and what they recommend as the path to that career.

-- Reassure your student that he will find a path.
-Encourage him to have patience and to trust the process.
+- Reassure your student that there is a path.
+Encourage patience and trust in the process.